The JPA EntityManager createNativeQuery is a Magic Wand

 animal(s) are in a particular

 stable on a certain date.
-For this, we need to take into consideration the previous registrations and make sure that we are accounting the latest
+For this, we need to take into consideration the previous registrations and make sure that we are accounting for the latest

 stable change of every particular